Home | About Robert Richter | Video/Filmography | Contact Us | Support | Site map

 What Price Clean Air?

-Written, directed and produced by Robert Richter
+Written, directed and produced by Robert Richter.

-The Edison Electric Institute—the trade association for the electric power industry—re-edited the documentary with their own spokesman intermittently inserting their point of view.
+Without permission, the Edison Electric Institute—the trade association for the electric power industry—re-edited the documentary with their own spokesman intermittently inserting their point of view.

 "What Price Clean Air?" was all over public TV as a nationally telecast primetime special.
-Edison Electric Institute's was privately distributed for their own ego gratification in a few boardrooms and to justify paying their PR people.
+Edison Electric Institute's was privately distributed for their own ego gratification in a few board rooms and to justify paying their PR people.

 Our documentary showed how the EPA was in league with the coal, steel and auto industries in a drive to weaken the Clean Air Act.
 Their unauthorized version showed how desperate they were to try to put their own spin on the issue.